Harmonic Series Calculator

 What the harmonic series is

-Every pitched sound is a stack of sine waves at integer multiples of the fundamental frequency.
+In a harmonic spectrum, partials occur at integer multiples of the fundamental frequency.
 A 110 Hz fundamental produces partials at 220, 330, 440, 550, 660 Hz and onward.
-Our ears fuse those into a single note with a timbre.
-The partials are not equally spaced in pitch — they get closer together as the series climbs — and most of them land at noticeable cent offsets from 12-TET.
-The seventh partial is 31 cents flat of the nearest equal-tempered pitch; the eleventh is 49 cents flat, almost exactly a quarter-tone.
+Many pitched sounds approximate this closely, though some instruments include inharmonic partials.
+The partials are not evenly spaced in pitch; they cluster more tightly as the series climbs, and most land at noticeable cent offsets from 12-TET.
+The seventh partial is 31 cents flat of the nearest equal-tempered pitch; the eleventh is 49 cents flat, almost exactly a quarter tone.

 What this module shows

-Enter a fundamental, as a frequency in Hz or as a note name, and Calcophony lays out the full series.
-Each partial displays its number, exact frequency, nearest 12-TET pitch, MIDI note, and cents deviation.
-Every partial is playable as a sine tone so you can actually hear what a 13th partial sounds like against the 12-TET equivalent.
+Enter a fundamental as a frequency in Hz or as a note name, and Calcophony lays out the full series.
+Each partial displays its number, exact frequency, nearest 12-TET pitch, and cents deviation.
+Every partial is playable as a sine tone, so you can hear how a 13th partial actually sounds against its 12-TET equivalent.

 Modes